Bethlehem Cemetery Civil War Memorial

 In the 20th century, Carroll County faced challenges brought on by economic downturns and changing industries.
 Coal mining declined, and the county had to adapt to new economic opportunities.
 Today, agriculture, manufacturing, and tourism are vital components of the county's economy.
 The area's beautiful landscapes, including the picturesque Atwood Lake, attract visitors from near and far, providing an economic boost to the county.
 Despite the challenges, Carroll County's history is one of resilience and adaptation, with its communities continuing to thrive and progress.

-This timeline provides a concise overview of the key events in the history of Carroll County, Ohio.
+This timeline provides a condensed summary of the historical journey of Carroll County, Ohio.

 • 1832 - Carroll County was established on January 1, 1833.